LOADING ...

 A war that was based on and discrimination

-Made me go back to the city and tell the homies what I learned
+Made me wanna go back to the city and the homies what I learned

 Just you wore a different gang color than mines

-mean I can't respect you as a black man
+Doesn't mean I can't you as a black man

-Forgetting all the and hurt we caused each other in these streets
+Forgetting all the pain and hurt we caused each in these streets

-If I respect you, we unify and stop the from killing us
+If I you, we unify and stop the enemy from killing us

 But I know, I'm no mortal man, maybe I'm just another nigga

-I was gonna call another nigga but, it really a poem,
+I was gonna call another but, it ain't really a poem,

-I just felt it's something you probably could relate to.
+I just felt like it's something you probably relate to.

-Other than that, now that I finally got a chance to at you,
+than that, now that I finally got a chance to holla at you,

-I wanted to ask you about a certain situa
+I always wanted to ask you about a situa

-What you mean that, what the ground represent?
+you mean 'bout that, what the ground represent?

 That's how I see it, my is bond.